 Army Refractive Surgery

-Refractive Surgery in the Army was started here at Fort Bragg; it has now expanded to over 14 locations.
+Refractive Surgery in the Army was started here at Fort Liberty; it has now expanded to over 14 locations.
 About 25,000 procedures are performed every year with advanced, state-of-the-art laser platforms.

 Why Offer Refractive Surgery?